 - Identification of negative items and possible disputes - Lexington Law looks for inaccuracies and unverifiable information on your credit report.

-- Creditor interventions - The credit repair firm’s team issues disputes regarding inaccurate or unverifiable information from your credit report to the top three credit bureaus and your creditors.
+- Creditor interventions - The credit repair firm’s team disputes inaccurate or unverifiable information from your credit report with the three credit bureaus and your creditors.

-- ID Theft Insurance - This identity theft protection service is included in all tiers.
+- ID Theft Insurance - This identity theft protection service is included in all tiers and provides coverage of up to $25,000.

-- Educational resources - Lexington Law helps customers better understand credit reporting and how to maintain healthy credit through a breadth of blog posts.
-These personal finance tools are all free to the public on the credit repair firm’s site.
+- Educational resources - Lexington Law helps customers understand credit reporting and how to maintain healthy credit through a blog posts and educational material.

 What Lexington Law doesn’t offer